Kinfol/express-node-app/README.md

     npm install jest --dev

 Add the comand to the package.json scripts block to test the code.

-Coverage is to expand the jest response.
+'--coverage' is to expand the jest response.

+'--watch all' is for jest to run all the time

-    "test": "jest --coverage"
+    "test": "jest --coverage --watchAll"

 # Add REST CRUD methods